krish-thorcode/Learning-C/README.md

 # Learning-C
-Some questions and concepts that I thought were worth to be taken note of.
+Some questions and concepts that I thought were worth to be  noted down.